 - Vision set out by CEO and executed by CDO and CHRO.

-Good luck and avoid fatal accidents as you move along.
+Good luck, and avoid fatal accidents along the way.